Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling

 \section{Method}

 Each airway branch is represented as a node in the graph, with attributes designed to reflect its location, morphology, and structure.
 An overview of the proposed method is illustrated in Fig.~\ref{fig2}.
-We propose two modules to improve the consistency of prediction: (1) Soft Subtree Consistency (SSC) module (detailed in Section \ref{subsec22}) softly encodes the relationship between subtrees.
-(2) Abnormal Branch Saliency (ABS) module (detailed in Section \ref{subsec23}) distinguishes between normal nodes and abnormal nodes.
+We propose two modules to improve the consistency of prediction: (1) SSC module (detailed in Section \ref{subsec22}) softly encodes the relationship between subtrees.
+(2) ABS module (detailed in Section \ref{subsec23}) distinguishes between normal nodes and abnormal nodes.